abhinav-0p/My_Projects/README.md

-# My_Projects
+# My Projects

-A collection of my programming projects and practical applications, covering HTML, CSS, JavaScript, Python, Data Science, and more.
-Each project is organized into its own folder, showcasing my learning journey and hands-on development experience.
+A collection of my programming projects and practical work created throughout my learning journey.

+This repository includes projects built using different technologies and programming concepts.

+More projects will be added as I continue learning and improving.